 One of the vines that you would probably recognize is English Ivy.
 You see it around a lot, generally because it is so adaptable.
 Out of the types, I mentioned above (ground, twining, and sticky pads), Ivy can fill in for pretty much anything.
 It makes a great ground cover and will grow up about any surface you put it on.
-Although it grows quick and strong, I wouldn’t suggest growing it up your house.
-This is because recently, buildings which have had ivy for many years have found that it has been deteriorating the building.
+Although it grows quick and strong, I wouldn’t suggest growing it right next to your house.
+This is because recently, buildings that have had ivy for many years have found that it has been deteriorating the building.

-All Ivies will make a great ground cover and will grow up about any surface you put it on.
+All-Ivy will make a great ground cover and will grow up about any surface you put it on.
 Although it grows quick and strong, It might not be a good idea since ivy will deteriorate a wall.
-It’s best to have them grown on fences, rock walls or a chain link fence.
+It’s best to have them grown on fences, rock walls or a chain-link fence.

 More information Vines for the Southwest.

 Paul Guzman – Husband, Father, Grandfather, Gardener, and Webmaster of GuzmansGreenhouse.com – Please share this post below.